thepok/Pillars-of-Financial-Wisdom/README.md

 # Pillars of Financial Wisdom
 My Collection  of financial Wisdom for the longtime investor

-Diversifikation!
+## Groundtruthes
+* With Patience and Diversifikation, nothing can go wrong.
+* don't double down on bad trades (DDD)
 The best way to hedge your risk…is to sell your risk.

 invest without forecasts (Exceptions only if you are a leading expert in the topic you are investing in)

-don't double up on bad trades DDBT

 ## stay openmindet
 * don't be a PURE guy, that only trades one topic like Crypto Currency, Gold or other nieche markets, without good couse like a deep expert knowledge